 - Combine risk assessment and case management in one convenient evidence-based system

-- Apply all the essential tools needed to aid in treatment planning for and management of clients in justice, forensic, correctional, prevention, and related agencies
+- Apply the essential tools needed to aid in treatment planning for and management of clients in justice, forensic, correctional, prevention, and related agencies

 - Assess the rehabilitation needs of clients, their risk of recidivism, and the most relevant factors related to supervision and programming requirements